-Adding to these behaviors, if your dog has a storm phobia, during a thunderstorm, he may exhibit trembling, trying to stay close to you, engaging in destructive behaviors, and trying to harm himself.
+Adding to these behaviors, if your dog has a storm phobia, during a thunderstorm, he may exhibit trembling, try to stay close to you, engage in destructive behaviors, and try to harm himself.

 Common behaviors of separation anxiety in your dog include the need to be within a few feet of you at all times, a noticeable change in mood when he detects you're leaving the house, and frantic greeting whether you've been away for several hours or even for just a few minutes.